 The sun has arisen, never to set, A new day is dawning with heaven suffused.

 Death with its terrors at last overcome By one burst of light, by one gift of love.

 Wholeness and healing and hope in his arms, The sun has arisen with life for the world.

 A Poem by Jonathan Draper, former Dean of Exeter.

 Easter Sunday, 1st April at 11am.
 Fr Christopher Durrant.
 Festal Sung Mass and Blessing of the Easter Garden.

 All at St Michael’s wish you a Happy and Blessed Easter.
 Christ is Risen; He is risen indeed!

 Introit: This Joyful Eastertide, Charles Wood.

-Setting: Spatzenmesse (Sparrow Mass), Wolfgang Amadeus Mozart.
+Setting: Mass in D major, Wolfgang Amadeus Mozart.

 Motet: Hallelujah! from George Frideric Handel’s Messiah.